deeplearning4j/deeplearning4j/quickstart.md

 and [built in ETL](https://github.com/deeplearning4j/DataVec)

 Overall, deep learning4j is meant to be an end to end platform for building real applications.
 Not just a tensor library with automatic differentiation.
 If you want that, that's in nd4j and it's called [samediff](https://github.com/deeplearning4j/nd4j/tree/master/samediff)  samediff is still in high alpha yet but if you want to take a crack at contributing please come in to our livechat.

+Lastly, if you are benchmarking deeplearnin4j, please consider coming in to our live chat and asking for help.
+Deeplearning4j has [all the knobs](http://deeplearning4j.org/native) but some may not work like you expect the python frameworks to do.
+Generally you have to build deeplearning4j from source for some applications.

 #### A Taste of Code